-We headed back to Silverstone and the first time racing on the International circuit since winning the MX-5 Championship at the end of 2019.
+We headed back to race on the Silverstone International circuit for the first time since winning the MX-5 Championship there at the end of 2019.
 It’s a circuit I’ve always enjoyed and so was looking forward to the weekend.

 In a change to our usual Club Enduro strategy, we did some testing!
 We hadn’t done any since the start of the season, and so it was good to try a few things like back to back testing the roof and also a different brand of tyre.
 Up to now we had been on the Avon tyres that are mandatory in SuperCup, but you can use what you like in Club Enduro.
 It was a useful day and we made some genuine gains.